mattotodd/docker-cellar-panel/README.md

 ## Alarms

-The `cellar-servcie` current records a heartbeat to AWS Cloudwatch.
+The `cellar-servcie` current records data to InfluxDB Cloud.
 We can then set alarms based off conditions in the brewery.
 For now, we trigger an alarm if we dont have any readings for more than 5 minutes; this is our master alarm.
 We have issues with the power going out, so its nice to be notified.

 The the alarm conditions are pushed to [Squadcast](https://www.squadcast.com/) we can manage on-call responses and escalate the issue through our brewery team (they offer a free tier for less than 10 employees which works for us).